-You and your work are the only reason why we do exist!
+You and your work are the reasons why we do exist!

 We are primarily an audience-driven festival that focuses on entertaining the festival attendees which is why we have dispensed with an elaborate jury process and have instead left it up to the festival goers to decide what they find interesting and exciting.
-Every film has the chance of becoming the festival favourite except for the film that runs during our final night.
-This film is shown after a concert and followed by a party.
-The final night is all about fun for everyone.
+Every film has the chance of becoming the festival favourite except for the opening and closing film.
+These films are part of special events with parties, concerts, speeches and a lot of fun.

 The audiences favourite will be awarded with the Golden Razor Blade for the best feature film.
 The best short in the eyes of the festival goers will be provided with the Silver Razor Blade.
 The prizes are not doted.

-We do know how important a professional point of view may be for you as a filmmaker.
+Besides that we are aware of how important a professional point of view may be for you as a filmmaker.
 This is why an international jury will judge your short films in order to hand out the Silver Melies Award of the Méliès International Festivals Federation (MIFF).
-Please note that the submissions for the short film section need to be European productions.
-The winner will be nominated for the best European short, awarded by the Federation itself.
+Please note that the submissions for the short film section need to be German productions.
+The winner will be nominated for the best European short, awarded by the Federation itself at Sitges Fantastic Film Festival every year.
 Therefore, your short film must not be awarded at another Melies D’Argent competition.
-If so, you cannot be awarded at H:LIFFF.
+If your film won at another MIFF-Festival, you cannot be awarded at H:LIFF.

-Beside the European productions we do select a small amount of shorts from the international genre circuit.
-Ten films are running in the competition for the Méliès D'Argent Award, six titles will be screened out of competition.
+Beside the German productions we do select the same amount of shorts from the international genre circuit.
+Eight films are running in the competition for the Méliès D'Argent Award, eight titles will be screened out of competition.